 GENDER, ETHNICITY, AND IMMIGRATION - Double Disadvantage and Triple Disadvantage among Recent Immigrant Women in the Israeli Labor Market - REBECA RAIJMAN, University of Chicago, MOSHE SEMYONOV, Tel-Aviv University

 Gender & Society, Vol. 11, No. 1, 108-125 (1997)

 This article examines whether recent immigrant women in the Israeli labor market are at a "double disadvantage"first as immigrants and second as womenand whether and to what extent such disadvantages differ across ethnic and geocultural groups.
-Data were obtained from the last available population census (1983).
 The analysis focuses on gender differences in employment opportunities among men and women who immigrated to Israel between 1979 and 1983.
 Data reveal that the double disadvantage of immigrant women is evident with regard to both labor force participation and occupational attainment.
 Immigrant women are less likely than immigrant men to join the Israeli labor market, and they face much greater occupational loss.

 Socio-economic effects of

 Rossetos Fakiolas, National Technical University, Athens, Greece

 Journal of European Social Policy, Vol. 9, No. 3, 211-230.
 1999 SAGE Publications

 The undocumented economic immigrants (UEI) in Greece (about half a million since the early 1990s, forming the bulk of the immigration to the country) find jobs because of their wage and job-flexible labour and the rigidities in the Greek labour market.
 They have positive effects on the GDP through the increase in the supply of labour, and there is evidence that they also contribute to relieving the inflationary pressures on the economy.
 The 'positive' demographic and social effects of immigration have been limited.

 The Construction of the Geography of Immigration as a Policy Problem